jon-harper/OmniBox-docs/docs/assembly_v2/base.md

 !!! note
-    The [unified base][git_base_unified] replaces both the front and rear bases and requires no additional parts.
+    The [:material-git: unified base][git_base_unified] replaces both the front and rear bases and requires no additional parts.

 ### Directions